jameskokoska/rvl/README.md

 | webLocation | string | The URL of that page (will be `exampleWebsite.com/projects/webLocation`) | `"project1"` |

 ### Project Object 2 - External Link
+* Also supports just an image, title, and description - with no link
+* `link` is optional
 ```
   {
     "title":"Project 2",